mmangus/hlg-f4ve-blink/README.md

 # Rust Blinky for the STM32 F4 via DFU (no STLink!)
-I wrote this in the process of learning how to use the "HiLetgo STM32 F4VE" development board, which has the STM32F407VET6 hooked up to a USB port.
+I wrote this in the process of learning how to use the HiLetgo STM32 F4VE development board, which has the STM32F407VET6 hooked up to a USB port.
 This combination makes it easy to program the board by booting into DFU mode and transferring the ELF file over USB, without needing an STLink dongle.
 I